 3. Maintain Natural Meadow Areas

-Let a portion of your yard grow naturally with native grasses and wildflowers.
-These areas provide seeds, insects, and nesting materials that birds love.
-It’s amazing how quickly birds will discover these natural buffets.
-The bonus?
-Less mowing and a beautiful, low-maintenance landscape that supports local wildlife.
+Leave a section of your yard to grow wild with native grasses and wildflowers.
+These spaces provide seeds, insects, and nesting materials that attract birds, and they will find these natural buffets quickly.
+You will also enjoy less mowing and a beautiful low-maintenance yard that supports wildlife!

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.